EuroProofNet/europroofnet.github.io/_pages/WG5/Edinburgh25/meeting.md

 will take place in Edinburgh, Scotland, UK, April 7th-8th 2025, organised by Ekaterina Komendantskaya,  Elizabeth Polgreen, Christian Saemann, Kathrin Stark, and Michael Rawson.
 The event is supported by the Cost Action CA20111 - European Research Network on Formal Proofs.

+*There will be no remote participation, but recordings will be uploaded where possible*.

 # Aims